-Roger Stone Predicts Mueller Will Charge Donald Trump Jr. With ‘Lying To The FBI’
+Roger Stone Predicts Mueller Will Charge Donald Trump, Jr. With ‘Lying To The FBI’

 — Donald J. Trump (@realDonaldTrump) August 5, 2018

-A current legal counsel for President Trump, Jay Sekulow, told ABC News that he does not believe Donald Trump Jr. faces any real legal threat stemming from the proceedings.
+A current legal counsel for President Trump, Jay Sekulow, told ABC News that he does not believe Donald Trump, Jr. faces any real legal threat stemming from the proceedings.

-“The question is what law, statute or rule or regulation has been violated, and nobody has pointed to one… I don’t represent Don Jr., But I will tell you I have no knowledge at all of Don Jr. being told that he’s a target of any investigation, and I have no knowledge of him being interviewed by the special counsel.”
+“The question is what law, statute or rule or regulation has been violated, and nobody has pointed to one.
+I don’t represent Don Jr., But I will tell you I have no knowledge at all of Don Jr. being told that he’s a target of any investigation, and I have no knowledge of him being interviewed by the special counsel.”